Skip to main content

 Cap impact: $34 for one season (up from $25 on the old contract)

-After the tag year: the player becomes a free agent (cannot be tagged again).
+After the tag year (if not extended): the player becomes a free agent (cannot be tagged again).
 You'd need to sign them to a new contract through bidding.

 Strategic considerations